Riodinidae: Life cycle

 The eggs vary in shape, but often appear round and flattened, some have the shape of a dome or turban.
 They are similar to the eggs of the Lycaenidae.
 The caterpillars are usually hairy and plump, and are the common overwintering stage.
 The caterpillars are usually longer than those of the Lycaenidae except in the myrmecophilous species.
 Pupae are hairy and attached with silk to either the host plant or to ground debris or leaf litter.
 No cocoon is seen.

 Several genera of Riodinidae have evolved intimate associations with ants, and their larvae are tended and defended by ant associates.
-This also is the case with several linages of Lycaenidae and contributed to arguments for the uniting the two families.
+This also is the case with several lineages of Lycaenidae and contributed to arguments for the uniting the two families.
 It is now recognized that myrmecophily arose several times among Riodinidae and Lycaenidae clades.
-But there are counter arguments.

 Like their sister family Lycaenidae, numerous species of Riodinidae are myrmecophiles (involving about 280 ant species).
 The larvae of many species have special organs, which have a soothing or tempting effect on ants.
 Many Riodinidae larvae have so-called "tentacle nectary organs" on the eighth segment of the abdomen that secrete a fluid which is eaten by ants.
 Other tentacle organs on the third thoracic segment have been shown to emit allomones which influence ants.
 Studies suggest caterpillar acoustic signals are used to enhance their symbioses with ants (see singing caterpillars).
 The location of riodinid organs that function in caterpillar-ant symbioses differs from those found in the Lycaenidae, suggesting that the organs in these two families of butterflies are not homologous in origin.